-These three experiences of the beginning of political revolutions confirm that the contents of socialist democracy as set forth in our programme and further explained in these theses are but the conscious expression of what millions of workers and toilers fight for when they rise against the totalitarian rule of the bureaucracy.

-The struggle against its secret police, for the liberation of political prisoners, against repression of political and trade union activities which undermines the power monopoly of the ruling bureaucracy, against press censorship, against juridical arbitrariness (i.e. for written law and the right of defendants to be judged and defended in line with the law), against the one-party system, against the bureaucracy's control over the economic system, against the exorbitant material privileges of the bureaucracy and in favour of substantial progress in socioeconomic equality - all these planks were the key motives which brought the Hungarian and the Czechoslovak masses onto the streets against the bureaucracy.
-It will be the same tomorrow in the USSR and the People's Republic of China too.
+Both these experiences-as well as the more limited one of Poland-confirm that the contents of socialist democracy as set forth in our programme and further explained in these theses are but the conscious ex pression of what literally millions of workers and toilers fight for when they rise against the totalitarian rule of the bureaucracy.
+The struggle against the secret police, for the liberation of political prisoners, against repression of political and trade-union activities outside the power monopoly of the ruling bureaucracy, against press censorship, against juridical arbitrariness (i.e., for written law and the right of defendants to a fair trial and a fair defence), against the one-party system, against the bureaucracy's control over the social surplus product and over the eco nomic system, against the exorbitant material privileges of the bureaucracy and in favour of a new leap forward of socioeconomic equality-all these planks were the key motives which brought the Hungarian and the Czechoslovak masses onto the streets against the bureaucracy.
+They will bring them onto the streets tomorrow in the USSR and the People's Republic of China too.

-They have nothing to do with the restoration of private property, or the restoration of capitalism, as the Stalinist slanders falsely alleged in order to justify the counter-revolutionary suppression of these anti-bureaucratic mass uprisings with the use of the Soviet army in Hungary or Czechoslovakia or the imposition of martial law in Poland.
+They have nothing to do with the resto ration of private property, or the restoration of capitalism, as the Stalinist slanderers falsely alleged in order to justify the counterrevolutionary suppression of these antibureaucratic mass uprisings with the use of the Soviet army.
 In that sense, they have nothing to do with the overthrow of the dictatorship of the proletariat either.

-In Hungary in 1965, the workers' councils and the Central Workers Council of Budapest, after long debates, declared themselves in favour of a defence of nationalised property and of the freedom for all political parties except the fascists.
-In Czechoslovakia, during the Prague Spring, the demands for unrestricted freedom of political organisation, of political clubs, tendencies, and parties, first defended by the most radical protagonists of the movement, was taken up by large tendencies inside the Communist Party itself and supported by the great majority of the trade unions and workers' councils that sprang up in the final part of our movement.
-The working class was energetically in favour of a free press - while, significantly, the Stalinist spokesmen of the bureaucracy, those who prepared, facilitated and collaborated with the Soviet bureaucracy's counter-revolutionary military intervention, concentrated their fire on the so-called "irresponsible" "pro-bourgeois" writers whose freedom to express themselves they wanted to crush at all costs - with the working class, in its overwhelming majority, supporting the freedom of the writers.
+In Hungary in 1965, the workers councils and the Central Workers Council of Budapest expressed themselves, after long and passionate debates, simultaneously in favour of a defence of nationalized property and of the freedom for all political parties except the fascists.
+In Czechoslovakia, during the Prague Spring, the demands for unrestricted freedom of political organization, of political clubs, tendencies, and parties, first raised by the most radical protagonists of the movement, was taken up by large tendencies inside the Communist Party itself and supported by the great majority of the trade unions and workers councils that sprang up in the final part of the movement.
+Especially energetic were the working class expressions in favour of a free press-while, significantly, the Stalinist spokesmen of the bureaucracy, those who prepared, facilitated, and collaborated with the Soviet bureaucracy's counter-revolutionary military intervention, concentrated their fire on the so-called "irresponsible" "pro-bourgeois" publicists whose freedom to express themselves they wanted to crush at all costs-with the working class, in its overwhelming majority, supporting the freedom of the publicists.
+It is most likely that similar confrontations will occur during every future political revolution, especially in the USSR and the People's Republic of China.
+Revolutionary Marxists cannot hesitate or sit on the fence in determining the positions they will occupy on that question.
+Neither can they present them as purely tactical choices.
+They must align with the over whelming majority of the toiling masses in defence of unrestricted democratic freedoms, against the censorship and repression of the bureaucracy.